Gui1111RIbeiro/App_Hoteis/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
 This project was very short and I didn't have a lot of work, I just used my previous knowledge to build this simple app because my focus was working with the google maps api.
-I was able to save the data, I asked the user for permission to access the location of the device in addition to also manipulating the API to tag some nearby locations
+I was able to save the data, I asked the user for permission to access the location of the device in addition to also take pictures using the cell phone camera.

 # 📁 Access the Project